dereekb/dbx-components/README.md

 Run `./server-web.sh` to start the firebase development server.

-Notes:
+### Development Server Notes
 - `demo-api`'s `watch-emulators` nx target uses [entr](http://eradman.com/entrproject/) to watch for changes in the demo-api's dist directory and restart the emulators automatically.
-The firebase emulator suite does not support hot-reload by default.
+The firebase emulator suite does not support hot-reload of functions.
+- Firebase rules files are hot-reloaded by the emulators.

 ## Running end-to-end tests